microsoft/pxt/common-docs/faq.md

 ## Can I use MakeCode when I'm not connected to the internet? #work-offline

-Yes, when MakeCode first loads in the browser, it tells the browser to download the files it needs to work locally.
-If you later want to add an extension to use with your program, you will need to connect again.
-See the page about using MakeCode [offline](/offline).
+Some MakeCode editors are available as [offline apps](/offline).
+Also, when MakeCode first loads in the browser, a cached version of MakeCode is stored automatically.
+If later you want to add an extension to use with your program, you will need to connect again.
+For more information see the page about using MakeCode [offline](/offline).

+## Can I use Extensions when I'm not connected to the internet?

+Yes, it is possible to save Extensions so that your programs can still use them when you're offline.
+Follow [these instructions](/offline#extensions).

 ## What happens when I clear the browser's cache and temporary files? #clear-data